universedocs/Universe-Docs/README.md

 8. Brings all documents and applications in central place like a book library, that is easy to search, interact between them and access
 9. The document items can be used as a thing for changing the text in document to other one easily

+What science and technologies it can use in future?
+1. Artificial intelligence (AI)
+2. ML (Machine Learning)
+3. Robotics (regular, micro, nano)
+4. Augment Reality (AR) / Virtual Reality (VR)
+5. IoT

 What are the document types it can have?

 1. Training document (can be any training document!
 For each training document there is a separate document type)